grandeurdev/arduino-sdk/README.md

 > datastore (void) : returns _Datastore_

-This method returns an object of the **Datastore** class.
+This method returns a reference to object of the **Datastore** class.
 Datastore class exposes the functions of the datastore API which handles your queries to your project's datastore like: logging device variables to the cloud datastore, searching for data, etc.

 #### Example